22 Oct Research Determines Chiropractic Care Provides Military Personnel Relief from Both Pain and Opioid Consumption

 Research published this year in the Journal of Pain Medicine provides promising evidence for veterans and their families.

-The study showed that veterans who received Chiropractic care consumed less opioid medication than those who were not receiving Chiropractic adjustments.
-Nearly one-third of veterans in the study who received Chiropractic services from the Veteran Affairs also received an opioid presciption.
+The study showed that veterans who received Chiropractic care consumed less opioid medication than those who were not receiving chiropractic adjustments.
+Nearly one-third of veterans in the study who received Chiropractic services from the Veteran Affairs also received an opioid prescription.
 Yet the study revealed the frequency of opioid prescriptions became lower after the veterans began utilizing Chiropractic.
 Also, they are being prescribed opioids began to reduce their consumption after they began receiving Chiropractic care.

 Chiropractic does not seek to treat ailments, pain, or conditions.

-Chiropractors focus on restoring the relationship between the spine and central nervous system.
+Chiropractors focus on restoring the relationship between the spine and the central nervous system.
 This is achieved by specifically assessing and gently adjusting areas of stress and dysfunction in the spine.
 Because of the intimate connection between the spine and the nervous system, pain and other conditions improve through better nervous system balance.
 Chiropractic care provides a unique advantage for veterans seeking help with pain, stress, and dysfunction.
-This study provides further evidence that veterans represent another group which deserves the benefits of Chiropractic.
+This study provides further evidence that veterans represent another group that deserves the benefits of Chiropractic.
 Long term health and healing do not involve a relationship with opioid medication and other pain relievers.
 Military personnel deserve the freedom to live an active life that is full of potential.
 That journey begins with Chiropractic.